vegaprotocol/specs/protocol/0031-ETHB-ethereum_bridge_spec.md

 ### Deposit

 - ERC-20 smart contract (This can be repeated for many token standards - NFTs and crypto items will be more complex):
-  - A wallet address can call the deposit function and successfully deposit any token that is listed via `list_asset` via any asset bridge (<a name="0031-ETHB-084" href="#0031-ETHB-084">0031-ETHB-084</a>).
+  - A wallet address can call the deposit function on the bridge contract on any EVM/ERPC chain on which the bridge contract is deployed and successfully deposit any token that is listed via `list_asset` on the asset bridge on the said chain (<a name="0031-ETHB-084" href="#0031-ETHB-084">0031-ETHB-084</a>).
   - A deposit call with a removed token `remove_asset` is rejected (<a name="0031-COSMICELEVATOR-009" href="#0031-COSMICELEVATOR-009">0031-COSMICELEVATOR-009</a>)

 ### Withdraw

 - ERC-20 smart contract specific requirements:
-  - A valid multisig bundle can be passed to the withdraw function to successfully withdraw an ERC-20 asset to a wallet address via any asset bridge (<a name="0031-ETHB-085" href="#0031-ETHB-085">0031-ETHB-085</a>)
+  - A valid multisig bundle can be passed to the withdraw function to successfully withdraw an ERC-20 asset to a wallet address on any EVM/ERPC chain asset bridge (<a name="0031-ETHB-085" href="#0031-ETHB-085">0031-ETHB-085</a>)
   - An invalid multisig bundle will be rejected from withdraw (<a name="0031-ETHB-014" href="#0031-ETHB-014">0031-ETHB-014</a>)

 ### Allowlist a token (by eth address)